piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Screenshots ==

 1. Plugin's settings page where you can set up to five fields for the delivery note.
-[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-1.png)
+[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-1.jpg)
-2. Help tabs on the plugin's settings page with some info and important plugin links.
+2. Single Order Edit page with the meta box and the print buttons.
-3. Single Order Edit page with the meta box and the print buttons.
+3. Invoice printing page with default template - and the five custom sections.
+[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-3.jpg)
-4. Delivery Note printing page with default template - and the five custom sections marked (yellow).
-[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-4.png)
+4. Delivery Note printing page with default template - and the five custom sections.
+[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-4.jpg)
-5. Invoce printing page with default template - and the five custom sections marked (yellow).
-[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-5.png)
+5. Help tabs on the plugin's settings page with some info and important plugin links.
+[Click for larger image view](http://s.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-5.jpg)

 == Changelog ==